 The trivia items below may give away important plot points.

 The final shooting script, the novelization and the comics adaptation confirm that Newt was the first one to be facehugged.
 This is merely hinted during the opening credits since the facehugger attacks and cracks Newt's cryotube.
 When the scanner shows the facehugger attached to a person, Ripley is shown in a seizure state but she is clearly in her intact tube.
 After the EEV crashlanded Newt drowned.
 She was sadly conscious and cried for help.
 After she died the alien embryo crawled out of her mouth and proceeded to Ripley's chamber since it requires a living host to grow properly.
 It opened Ripley's mouth and forced itself into her throat.
 Although the scenes were storyboarded they were never filmed because the effect of the creature switching hosts could not be portrayed realistically.
 The Theatrical Cut adds more confusion to the backstory since the inmates discover Ripley perfectly clean in her tube meaning that her capsule was never violated.
 The Extended Cut however shows Clemens discovering a half-drowned Ripley in the shore covered in dirt and lice, meaning that she was already out of her cryotube.
 This also accounts for the continuity error in the theatrical cut since Ripley is spotless in the EEV but she is dirty when Clemens carries her in the infirmary.
+But in Aliens: Colonial Marines (2013) (expansion "Stasis Interrupted") it explains that the Facehugger actually attacks Ripley's cryotube and latches onto her face.

 Although this is one of the last big science-fiction movies to use mostly traditional special effect techniques (miniatures, animatronics and optical visual effects), there is one notable effects shot that was computer-generated: the head of the Alien cracking after it has been cooled with water.
 Other uses of computer-generated graphics include minor details, such as added shadows and debris particles.